 So, Pinterest has you wanting to redecorate your home?
 That makes two of us.

 Speaking of money, decorating costs money.
 However, you do not have to spend a mint!
-I won’t just be taking a look into places where you can buy for less, but more so on ways to make your home look expensive.
-So, what does expensive look like?
+This post will discuss where you can shop for less, but also on how to make your home look nice.
+Although “nice” will mean different things for different people, overall there is usually a theme.
+Such as:

 Britt tip: Make a statement by buying a patterned pillow that isn’t the same color as your color scheme.
 Achieve this by searching ‘pantone’ color schemes, which include colors that compliment one another, but are ones you wouldn’t necessarily associate with one another.
 Please see the blue chairs and yellow pillows for an example.
 To add even more flair, utilize that color as an accent for the rest of your room.
 Notice the yellow accent in the picture?
 Beautiful!